This page in Swedish

 10 tips for dealing with AI development

-1. Try ChatGPT.
+1. Try ChatGPT or another generative tool.
 The best way to get an idea of AI-based text generator tools is to try them yourself.

 2. Watch the video on AI text generator tools if you are curious about how you could use AI text generator tools as a resource in your teaching or what you need to be aware of to prevent cheating in examinations.
 The video is found under the “Videos – with reflection and discussion questions” tab further down on this page.